Deep Dive

 Async JavaScript: Event Loop, Promises & Concurrency

-Understand the single-threaded JavaScript runtime from the inside — call stack mechanics, the event loop algorithm, microtask vs task queues, Promises as state machines, async/await suspension, combinators (all, race, allSettled, any), error routing, AbortController cancellation, async iteration, and concurrency pooling.
+Understand the single-threaded JavaScript runtime from the inside: call stack mechanics, the event loop algorithm, microtask vs task queues, callbacks and inversion of control, Promises as state machines, async/await suspension, combinators (all, race, allSettled, any), error routing, AbortController cancellation, async iteration, and concurrency pooling.

 Latest Updates 2026